thefossclub/CodeofConduct/README.md

-# FOSS Club DTC Code of Conduct
+# THE FOSS Club: Code of Conduct

-Welcome to the FOSS Club DTC!
+Welcome to The FOSS Club!
 We are committed to creating an inclusive and respectful environment for all participants.
 This Code of Conduct applies to everyone involved in our community, including board members, sponsors, employees, volunteers, contributors, and event attendees.

 ## Guidelines